 One clever method of de-pitting a cherry to use a paperclip: stab the rounded hook of the paperclip through the cherry’s stem end, and then rotate it as a way of loosening the pit.
 Then, “hook” the pit and pull it out.
 The cherry should remain in one piece.

 A second method is to use a straw to poke a hole through the stem end.
 Push the straw until it comes in contact with the pit, and the spear the pit out the other side of the cherry.
 This technique loses more juice, and is also messier than using a paperclip.

 Cherries spoil quickly in heat and humidity.
 Store the fruits in the refrigerator’s crisper, where they’ll keep for a week.
 Because cherries are delicate and bruise easily, loosely pack the fruits in no more than two or three layers.
 Do not remove the stems, as this will encourage mold and spoilage, and only wash cherries directly before consumption.

 Cherries last for a year in the freezer: Simply de-pit and chop the fruits in halves.
 Consider adding ½ cup of sugar to every quart of cherries to keep the fruits sweet.

 Cherry Recipe Ideas:

--Cous cous and rice dishes: cherries are a lovely addition to biryanis, middle eastern couscous, and even stuffed mushroom or stuffed pumpkin meals.
-The tanginess of the cherry counterbalances earthy flavors found in these vegetables and grains.
+--Cherries are a lovely addition to biryanis, Middle Eastern couscous, and even stuffed mushroom or stuffed pumpkin meals.
+The tanginess of the cherry counterbalances earthy flavors found in the vegetables and grains.

-Himachal Pradesh grows a variety called “Black Republican,” which I believe is a myth in horticulture as much as it is in politics.
+Himachal Pradesh grows a variety called “Black Republican,” which one might believe is a myth in horticulture as it is in politics.